HOW DO WE ENGAGE WITH DATA IN A POST-TRUTH SOCIETY?

 - sharing and engaging with content

-It will draw upon methods from several disciplines: data and content management; machine learning; human data interaction; game design and gamification; crowdsourcing; online communities; social and political sciences; creative writing; visual arts and more.
+We draw upon methods from several disciplines: data and content management; machine learning; human data interaction; game design and gamification; crowdsourcing; online communities; social and political sciences; creative writing; visual arts and others.